 All the vehicles being rented out through the Turo marketplace belong to owners who are referred to as “Hosts.”
 If you are looking to become a host and rent out your vehicle, follow these steps:

 - Set your availability and price.
-You will receive notifications when your car is booked and you have a choice to accept or reject bookings.
+You will receive notifications when your car is booked, and you can accept or reject bookings.
 You can choose automatic pricing to have the Turo algorithm vary your price based on supply and demand.

 - Rent your car.
 Coordinate with the renter (guest) for pickup.
-You can meet them at an airport, other custom locations in your area or they can pick up the car at your residence.
+You can meet them at an airport or other locations in your area, or they can pick up the car at your residence.
 Turo screens each guest for suitability.

 - Get paid.
 You earn anywhere from 65% to 90% of the fee paid by the renter.
 Your earnings vary depending on the insurance plan you choose.

 Turo provides 24/7 assistance to its car owners.

 Your car must meet Turo’s basic requirements before it can be listed.